pitfail/pitfail-reports/report1/report1.rst

 3. Player can play with 'Pitfail Universe' which includes all players.

-When the player trades and builds a portfolio , the system should have access to real-time stock information and should adjust the value of a player's investments based on this real time stock info.
-Pitfail retrieves actual stock prices from a third-party source Yahoo! that monitors stock exchanges and maintains up-to-date stock prices.if the corresponding actual stock loses value on a real-world stock exchange, the player's virtual investment loses value equally.
+When the player trades and builds a portfolio, the system should have access to real-time stock information and should adjust the value of a player's investments based on this real time stock info.
+Pitfail retrieves actual stock prices from a third-party source Yahoo! that monitors stock exchanges and maintains up-to-date (though delayed) stock prices.
+If the corresponding actual stock loses value on a real-world stock exchange, the player's virtual investment loses value equally.
 Likewise, if the corresponding  actual stock gains value, the player's virtual investment grows equally.

 As a game, a crucial part of the application is maintaining player portfolio.
 The application  provides every player with portfolio to view/modify his/her